Edwin Long: Life and works

 Long died from pneumonia resulting from influenza, at his home, "Kelston" in Netherhall Gardens, Hampstead, on 15 May 1891, in his sixty-second year.
 He was buried in Hampstead Cemetery.
 The will signed by him on the day of his death was the subject of a lawsuit, to which his relatives were parties, but the matter in dispute was amicably settled.

-Long married a daughter of Dr. William Aiton, by whom he left a family, of whom a son, Maurice Long, was killed in a railway accident at Burgos in Spain on 23 September 1891.
+Long married a daughter of Dr. William Aiton, Margaret, by whom he left a family, of whom a son, Maurice St Clair Long, was killed in a railway accident at Burgos in Spain on 23 September 1891.
+They had two children, Maurice and Ethel G.

 Besides the Edwin Long Gallery in Old Bond Street, a number of his pictures were collected together after his death, and formed the nucleus of a gallery of Christian Art which replaced the works of Gustave Doré in the well-known gallery in New Bond Street.
 Long had considerable practice as a portrait painter but his success in that line was not conspicuous, although he obtained high patronage and very large prices.
 He painted for the Baroness Burdett Coutts (his chief patron) portraits of herself, her friend Mrs. Brown, and Henry Irving.
 Among other portraits of his latter years were a memorial portrait of the Earl of Iddesleigh, of which he painted a replica for the National Portrait Gallery, portraits of Cardinal Manning (perhaps his best effort in this line), Samuel Cousins, Sir Edmund Henderson and others.
 According to art historian Lionel Cust, "In his earlier works Long showed great power and thoroughly deserved his success and popularity", but added that his later works "suffered from a continual repetition of types which resulted in monotony".